 Phosphorylation of key regulatory proteins - including cardiac troponin I (cTnI), cardiac troponin T (cTnT) and myosin binding protein C (MyBP-C) - can modulate myofilament function in the vertebrate heart (reviewed by Shaffer and Gillis, 2010).
-In the mammalian heart, these proteins can be targeted by protein kinase A (PKA) or protein kinase C (PKC) following β -adrenergic or α -adrenergic stimulation, respectively (Shaffer and Gillis, 2010).
+In the mammalian heart, these proteins can be targeted by protein kinase A (PKA) or protein kinase C (PKC) following β-adrenergic or $\alpha$ -adrenergic stimulation, respectively (Shaffer and Gillis, 2010).
 The resultant functional changes that follow PKA phosphorylation in the mammalian heart include a decrease in the Ca2+ sensitivity of force generation, increased kinetics of Ca2+ activation and a decrease in force generation (Chandra et al., 1997; Dong et al., 2007).
-Using a chemically skinned myofilament preparation from trout hearts, some of us have shown that PKA phosphorylation decreases crossbridge cycling and maximal force generation (Gillis and Klaiman, 2011).
-Interestingly, cold acclimation of trout results in an increase in the maximal rate of the cardiac actomyosin-ATPase activity (Klaiman et al., 2014; Yang et al., 2000) (Fig. 5A), an increase in the Ca2+ sensitivity of force generation by skinned ventricular trabeculae (see Glossary; Klaiman et al., 2014) (Fig. 5B) as well as an increase in the magnitude and rate of pressure generation by the isolated heart (Fig. 5C) (Klaiman et al., 2014).
-This indicates that the heart functions better with cold acclimation (Klaiman et al., 2014).
-Quantification of phosphorylation of the myofilament proteins in the cold-acclimated hearts demonstrates a decrease in the phosphorylation of cTnT, slow skeletal TnT and MyBP-C. This suggests that the changes in myofilament function are due, at least in part, to post-translational changes in the myofilament regulatory proteins (Klaiman et al., 2011; Klaiman et al., 2014).
+Using a chemically skinned myofilament preparation from trout hearts, it has been shown that PKA phosphorylation decreases cross-bridge cycling and maximal force generation (Gillis and Klaiman, 2011).
+Interestingly, cold acclimation of trout results in an increase in the maximal rate of the cardiac actomyosin-ATPase activity (Klaiman et al., 2014; Yang et al., 2000) (Fig. 5A), an increase in the Ca2+ sensitivity of force generation by skinned ventricular trabeculae (see Glossary; Klaiman et al., 2014) (Fig. 5B) as well as an increase in the magnitude and rate of pressure